 © 2015, RILEM.
 Three types of nanomechanical methods including static nanoindentation, modulus mapping and peak-force quantitative nanomechanical mapping (QNM) were applied to investigate the quantitative nanomechanical properties of the same indent location in hardened cement paste.
 Compared to the nanoindentation, modulus mapping and peak-force QNM allow for evaluating local mechanical properties of a smaller area with higher resolution.
 Beside, the ranges of elastic modulus distribution measured by modulus mapping and peak-force QNM are relatively greater than that obtained from nanoindentation, which may be due to a result of the shaper probe and local confinement effect between multiple phases.
 Moreover, the average value of elastic modulus obtained using peak-force QNM were consistent with those obtained by modulus mapping, while the different in modulus probability distribution could be related to the different nanomechancial theories and contact forces.
 The probability distributions of elastic modulus measured using nanomechanical methods to provide a basis for the different types of phases existing in cement paste.
 Based on the observation with high spatial resolution, cement paste can be likely found as nanocalse granular material, in which different submicron scale or basic nanoscale grain units pack together.
 It indicates that the peak-force QNM can effectively provide an effective insight into the nanostructure characteristic and corresponding nanomechanical properties of cement paste.

-Xiao, J, Qu, W, Li, W & Zhu, P 2016, 'Investigation on effect of aggregate on three non-destructive testing properties of concrete subjected to sulfuric acid attack', CONSTRUCTION AND BUILDING MATERIALS, vol. 115, pp. 486-495.View/Download from: UTS OPUS or Publisher's site
+Xiao, J, Qu, W, Li, W & Zhu, P 2016, 'Investigation on effect of aggregate on three non-destructive testing properties of concrete subjected to sulfuric acid attack', CONSTRUCTION AND BUILDING MATERIALS, vol. 115, pp. 486-495.View/Download from: Publisher's site

 Li, W, Luo, Z, Long, C, Wu, C, Duan, WH & Shah, SP 2016, 'Effects of nanoparticle on the dynamic behaviors of recycled aggregate concrete under impact loading', MATERIALS & DESIGN, vol. 112, pp. 58-66.View/Download from: Publisher's site

-Li, W, Huang, Z, Cao, F, Sun, Z & Shah, SP 2015, 'Effects of nano-silica and nano-limestone on flowability and mechanical properties of ultra-high-performance concrete matrix', CONSTRUCTION AND BUILDING MATERIALS, vol. 95, pp. 366-374.View/Download from: UTS OPUS or Publisher's site
+Li, W, Huang, Z, Cao, F, Sun, Z & Shah, SP 2015, 'Effects of nano-silica and nano-limestone on flowability and mechanical properties of ultra-high-performance concrete matrix', CONSTRUCTION AND BUILDING MATERIALS, vol. 95, pp. 366-374.View/Download from: Publisher's site

 Copyright © 2015, American Concrete Institute.
 All rights reserved.
 Nanoindentation, quantitative modulus mapping, and PeakForce quantitative nanomechanical mapping (QNM) are applied to investigate the quantitative nanomechanics of hardened cement paste at different spatial resolutions.
 The elastic modulus measured by static nanoindentation is slightly higher than those measured by the other methods.
 The average elastic modulus and probability obtained by PeakForce QNM are typically consistent with those found by modulus mapping.
 Both modulus mapping and PeakForce QNM can be used to discriminate different material phases in cement paste at the nanoscale.
 It concludes that cement paste is a granular material in which the sub-micron scale grains or basic nanoscale units pack together.
 Moreover, the high resolution Peak-Force QNM can provide an efficient tool for identifying nanomechanical properties, particle sizes, and thickness of the interface between different nanoscale grains.